Blog

 Because of this, food preparation has been one of the first tasks that has been automated or partially automated in kitchens.

-Robots like Richtech’s ARM perform food prep tasks at a high level because they are able to easily and quickly repeat tasks to a high level or accuracy.
+Robots like Richtech’s Ace perform food prep tasks at a high level because they are able to easily and quickly repeat tasks to a high level of accuracy.

 Additionally, greater accuracy in food preparation will help to reduce food waste.
 Food waste is a huge problem in America, with 4-10% of purchased food never reaching the customer.
 I cover the topic of reducing waste more in this article.